A seborrheic keratosis (seb-o-REE-ik ker-uh-TOE-sis) is a common noncancerous skin growth. People tend to get more of them as they get older.

-Seborrheic keratoses are normally painless and require no treatment.
-You may decide to have them removed if they become irritated by clothing or for cosmetic reasons.
+Seborrheic keratoses are harmless and not contagious.
+They don't need treatment, but you may decide to have them removed if they become irritated by clothing or you don't like how they look.

 - Is round or oval shaped